‘Designated Survivor’ Heads To Netflix After Being Cancelled By ABC

 — Variety (@Variety) September 5, 2018

-Keifer Sutherland issued the following statement in regard to the renewal.
+Keifer Sutherland issued the following statement regarding the renewal.

 “I am thrilled to have the opportunity to play President Kirkman for season 3 of Designated Survivor with Netflix, eOne and Neal Baer.
 I believe this format will allow us to continue to delve deeply into storylines and issues concerning the American electorate that were not previously possible.”

-Designated Survivor’s Executive Producer, Mark Gordon, also issued a statement.
+Designated Survivor‘s executive producer, Mark Gordon, also issued a statement.

 “The continuation of the show via Netflix is a win-win for all involved,” he said.
 “The story of President Kirkman and those around him has not been fully told and we look forward to working with our new partner in continuing the show for a global audience.”

 As soon as ABC canceled Designated Survivor, eOne started shopping for a new network according to Deadline.
-Almost immediately, Netflix showed an interest and discussions began in regard to renewing the series for a third season.
+Almost immediately, Netflix showed an interest and began discussions for the series’ renewal for a third season.
 However, thanks to Hulu having SVOD rights for the first two seasons, there was some untangling that had to be done in regard to ownership rights before Netflix could finalize the deal.

 Production will begin this year on Season 3 of Netflix’s Designated Survivor, with a premiere date set for some time in 2019.